Marathon-fan/basics/git/gitTest/fileC.md

 postion1:
-content in conflicitBranch
+content in master

 postion2:
-content in conflictBranch
+content in master

 postion3:
-content in conflictBranch
+content in master